 The Bank's lending area is defined generally as Walla Walla, Yakima, Benton and Franklin Counties, Washington; as illustrated by the maps attached in Exhibit A. Occasionally, the Bank will extend credit to borrowers who do not reside in its established market areas; but such extensions of credit is limited.

 This file, the Bank's master Community Reinvestment Act public file is maintained by the Bank's CRA Officer.
-It is available on the Bank's intranet, ("The Vault") and accessible by all employees as well the Bank's website and accessible to the public.
+It is available on the Bank's website which is accessible to the public.

 CRA Strategic Program

 Mission